 - 4 – 5 green chillies, finely sliced

 - 2 stalks of Lemongrass, cut into 1 inch pieces

 - 1 thumb-sized piece of Galangal, cut into small pieces

-Toast the coriander seeds, black peppercorns and cumin seeds in a in a dry skillet (over medium heat) – tossing continuously – until the spices are fragrant.
-Then add them to a mixer with the remaining ingredients.
+- Add the toasted spices to a mixer with the remaining ingredients.
 Be sure to throw in the whole coriander leaves with their stalks for added depth of flavour.
 Blitz in the mixer until combined into a rough paste with texture.
 Chill overnight before using.

 - In terms of ingredients, be sure to throw in a few whole pieces of birds eye chillies to infuse a spicy slant.
 Adding baby brinjals cuts this spiciness to palatable levels, while including pea brinjals releases aromatic flavours.